DownThePark/vaultwarden-snap/README.md

 ## Introduction

-This is a community-developed snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project, made with the aim to provide a stable, secure, and simple experience.
+This is a community-developed snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project that aims to provide a stable, secure, and simple experience.

 ## Features
 - Strict confinement (only uses the `network` and `network-bind` interfaces)